List of Volkswagen Group petrol engines: 1.5 TSI (EA211 Evo)

+EA113 R4

+The EA827 family of internal combustion engines was initially developed by Audi under Ludwig Kraus leadership and introduced in 1972 in the Audi 80, and was eventually superseded by the EA113 evolution introduced in 1993.
+Both share the same 88 mm cylinder spacing.
+The latter EA113 was updated with Fuel Stratified Injection (FSI) direct injection, to be topped by the 200 kW 2.0 TFSI used in the Audi TTS.
+Forty million engines have been produced.
+This range will eventually be superseded by the evolved version with heavy changes EA888 project, introduced with the 1.8 TSI/TFSI below, but the EA113 still remains in production.

 1.4 R4 16v TSI/TFSI

 Based on the EA111, this new engine was announced at the 2005 Frankfurt Motor Show, to be first used in the Mk5 Golf GT, the 125 kW 1.4-litre TSI engine is a "Twincharger", and uses both a turbocharger and a supercharger.
 Its displacement downsizing leads to improved fuel economy, with 14% more power than the 2.0 FSI, but consuming 5% less fuel.
 The mechanical supercharger compressor, driven at 5 times the speed of the crankshaft, mainly operates at low engine speeds from idle up to 2,400 revolutions per minute (rpm) to increase low-end torque.
 At engine speeds just above idle, the belt-driven supercharger provides a boost pressure of 1.75 bar.
 The turbocharger assumes full effectiveness at middle revs, and the engine map disengages the clutch-controlled supercharger at a maximum upper limit of 3,500 rpm; the supercharger will then be bypassed once the turbocharger spools up and reaches sufficient speed to provide adequate boost in the upper rev-ranges.
 This engine is made at Volkswagen-Motorenfertigung, Chemnitz.

 In 2007, Volkswagen announced the 90 kW model which will replace the 1.6 FSI 85 kW engine.
 This engine differs from the 103 kW and 125 kW models in several ways.
 It uses only one method of forced induction – a turbocharger (and not a supercharger), and has water-cooled intercooler.
 The engine has reduced frictional losses, optimised camshafts, new intake ports, and new high-pressure injector valves.
 It is also 14 kg lighter than the 125 kW model, in order to improve fuel economy and reduce emissions.